-Most Undergraduates in Texas Attend Two-year Institutions
+Most First-Year Undergraduates in Texas Attend Two-Year Institutions

-Across most races/ethnicities, the number of undergraduates at public two-year institutions in Texas exceeds the number at public four-year institutions and far exceeds the number at private institutions.
+The number of undergraduates at public two-year institutions in Texas is much larger than the number at public four-year institutions and far exceeds the number at private institutions.
 In fact, 80 percent of all freshmen attending Texas public institutions of higher education in fall 2018 were enrolled at two-year colleges, and only 20 percent were enrolled at four-year universities.